watty62/SOD/Local_authorities.md

 ------

 Data provided by the 32 Local Authorities.
 The data provision falls into three formats: portal, landing page and GIS-only data.

+Change (+/-) in number of datasets published is measured since Feb 2019.

 ### Open Data Portals